Shetland Sheep are native to the Scottish Shetland Isles

 It's shearing season at Wild Flower Farm!

-Peggy McCallie shears each animal by hand.
-The skin of the Shetlands is too delicate for electric shearing so spring months are spent shearing every animal by hand until every sheep has a short summer hair cut.
+The skin of Shetland sheep is too delicate for electric clippers so spring months are spent shearing each animal by hand until every sheep has a short summer hair cut.

 Shetlands are small but majestic in stature.
 As such, they are not a meat